 Autumn is a great time to go for a long walk along the beach.
 All the summer visitors have gone home and if you're lucky you'll have the beach to yourselves.
 Quite often, local councils lift restrictions on allowing dogs on the beach after Summer is over, so the whole household can enjoy some time outdoors.

-Maybe consider hiring a beach hut - they are easier to book and usually cheaper out of the holiday season.
+To make a day of it, consider hiring a beach hut - they are easier to book and usually cheaper out of the holiday season.
 After your walk you can hunker down in the hut with a good book or board games and a hot chocolate.
 Bliss.

 9. Create Nourishing Dinners.